 So, what is TPP?

-Trans-Pacific Partnership – aka TPP – is an evolving agreement between eleven member economies, aimed at bringing down barriers to trade and investment.
+Trans-Pacific Partnership – aka TPP – is an evolving agreement between twelve member economies, aimed at bringing down barriers to trade and investment.
 TPP will put in place a new set of rules making the way we trade with member economies simpler and fairer and making it easier and cheaper to do business with each other.
 New Zealand should be very proud about its involvement in TPP.
 With Brunei, Chile and Singapore we started the TPP movement, which has gained momentum to become the biggest game in town as far as world free trade deals go.
-Australia, Canada, Mexico, Peru, the United States, Vietnam and Malaysia have all subsequently joined.
-Japan, Thailand, the Philippines, South Korea and other members of APEC are all potential members.
+Australia, Canada, Japan, Mexico, Peru, the United States, Vietnam and Malaysia have all subsequently joined.
+Thailand, the Philippines, South Korea and other members of APEC are all potential members.

 What's happening with TPP?